Rubenelcurioso/moodle-auth_bf/README.md

-# Moodle BF Authentication Plugin
+# Moodle Anti-Brute Force Authentication Plugin

 A Moodle authentication plugin that extends the standard authentication with anti-brute force measures.